How to use the Corona Material Library?

 As with other features of Corona Renderer, we are planning to improve the material library in the upcoming versions.
 This mainly includes the ability to add own material presets and categories, and to organize them according to own needs.
 Further ideas include:

-- Ability to scale textures and material properties (scale of the triplanar map, displacement, absorption,...)
+- Ability to easily scale textures and material properties (scale of the triplanar map, displacement, absorption,...)

-- Storing the material library data on a network drive
+- Easier way to store the material library data on a network drive

 - More material presets